-Participant Information Sheet
+Parent / Guardian Information Sheet

-We would like to invite you to take part in a research study looking at the cognitive, behavioural, emotional, and social skills (abilities that are collectively known as "neuropsychological functioning") of individuals who are affected by certain rare conditions.
+We would like to invite your child to take part in a research study looking at the cognitive, behavioural, emotional, and social skills (abilities that are collectively known as "neuropsychological functioning") of individuals who are affected by certain rare conditions.
 This study is being carried out as part of a PhD programme at the University of Manchester.

-Before you decide whether or not to take part, it is important that you understand why the research is being done, and what it will involve.
-Please take time to read the following information carefully before deciding whether to take part and to discuss it with others if you wish.
+Before you decide whether or not for your child to take part, it is important that you understand why the research is being done, and what it will involve.
+Please take time to read the following information carefully before deciding whether to allow your child to take part and to discuss it with others if you wish.
 Please ask if there is anything that is not clear or if you would like more information.
 Thank you in advance for taking the time to read this.